skuid/skuid-labs/experiments/dataSources/airtable/README.md

 ## Notes

-Airtable Picklist and Reference fields present interesting challenges.
+Airtable picklist and Reference fields present interesting challenges.
 Both are solved in this page.

 Picklists:
-Field metadata suggests that the Picklists are simply ``strings``.
-But Skuid allows you to override these fields to be Picklists - and define the options availble.
+Field metadata suggests that the picklists are simply ``strings``.
+But Skuid allows you to override these fields to be picklists - and define the options available.
 Look for the ``Stage`` field in the Applicants model.

 Reference Fields:
 The relationship between Applicant and Position is managed with a reference.
 The Airtable metadata suggest this an ``Array`` type field.
 Skuid does not handle these fields very well, and so you cannot simply override their metadata.
-What I had to do was create UI-only Picklist fields to represent these fields.
+What I had to do was create UI-only picklist fields to represent these fields.
 Look at the "ApplyingFor" field in the Applicants model.
 - The source for the picklist values is another model.
 - Model actions on the Applicants model are used to populate the UI field on model query, and to update the Airtable field whenever the UI-only field is changed.
 This keeps the UI elegant and the database correct.